Get involved: send your pictures, video, news and views by texting WO to 80360, or email us

 What is the difference between a Category 1 and 3 Academy as part of EPPP changes?

-When the news emerged on Tuesday that Watford plan to downgrade their academy status from potentially Category 1 to 3, shocked fans flocked to social networks and forums to express their concern about what this means for the future of, not only the Hornets' youth system, but the club as a whole.
+When the news emerged on Tuesday that Watford plan to downgrade their academy status from Category 1 to 3, shocked fans flocked to social networks and forums to express their concern about what this means for the future of, not only the Hornets' youth system, but the club as a whole.

 Are the new owners neglecting the club’s home-grown traditions?
 How will the changes actually affect Watford’s youth system?
-And what does the future really hold for Vicarage Road ’s brightest young talents?
+And what does the future really hold for Vicarage Road’s brightest young talents?

-It is important to stress Watford had only applied for Category 1 status and were awaiting assessment - this will be the first year where the new rating system is used.
+The Hornets had only applied for Category 1 status and were awaiting assessment - this will be the first year where the new rating system is used.

 The club's exact plans are still unclear and this decision does not force them to make changes but it does mean the minimum requirements demanded by the FA are significantly relaxed.